ibm-cloud-docs/vpc/vsi_is_manage_images.md

 Make sure that your image meets custom image requirements:
 * Contains a single file or volume
+* Size of the boot disk doesn't exceed 100 GB
 * Is in qcow2 or VHD format
 * Is cloud-init enabled
 * The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images) operating system

   For custom images with Red Hat Enterprise Linux (RHEL) or Windows operating systems, you must select the bring your own license (BYOL) operating system version when you import the custom image.
 For example, if you have a Windows 2019 custom image, select *Windows-2019-amd64-byol* for the operating system when you import the custom image.
 For more information, see [Bring your own license](/docs/vpc?topic=vpc-byol-vpc-about).
   {: important}

-* Size doesn't exceed 100 GB

 When you have an image available in {{site.data.keyword.cos_full_notm}}, you can import it to {{site.data.keyword.vpc_short}} infrastructure by using the {{site.data.keyword.cloud_notm}} console.